 Form and Tone

 The Hunchback In The Park is a sombre, sad piece.
 It is presented in seven stanzas, all of which are equal in length, containing six lines each.
-Despite this highly organised structure the poem has a disjointed feel due to the long sentences.
+Despite this highly organized structure, the poem has a disjointed feel due to the long sentences.
 The poem is littered with enjambment lines and actually only has three full sentences in total.
-This is possibly to help emphasise the fact that on the face of it the Hunchback’s life is simple, but underneath what everybody sees there is a complex human being with a wealth of emotions that he struggles to deal with.
+This is possibly to help emphasize the fact that on the face of it the Hunchback’s life is simple, but underneath what everybody sees there is a complex human being with a wealth of emotions that he struggles to deal with.

 The Hunchback In The Park Analysis

-Despite the poem, which you can read in full here, being ostensibly about the cruelty that the poems protagonist has to endure it is interesting how the narrator still refers to him as the hunchback.
-There are a wealth of partial end-rhymes in this stanza (water/enter, lock/dark).
+Despite the poem, which you can read in full here, being ostensibly about the cruelty that the protagonist of the poem has to endure it is interesting how the narrator still refers to him as the hunchback.
+There is a wealth of partial end-rhymes in this stanza (water/enter, lock/dark).
 This helps with reading The Hunchback In The Park.
 The partial rhymes act as an alternative to punctuation.
 This device serves to represent how different the character is from the “norm”.

 The descriptions in this stanza give further evidence that the hunchback is living in a state of poverty.
 He eats out of a newspaper and drinks out of a chained cup.
 This stanza also reveals the nature of those who antagonize this poor man in the park.
 The children had apparently filled his cup with gravel.
 The speaker then remembers his own childhood, noting that the speaker filled the cup in the very fountain in which the speaker once sailed his ship.